wowlolx/Cheatsheet/README.md

 ## Updates

 I strive to keep this cheatsheet up-to-date, but due to the dynamic nature of cybersecurity, some information may become outdated.
 I appreciate your understanding and patience.
-(Currently its about 20-30% complete only :<).
+(Currently its about 15-20% complete only as I am too lazy to add things :<).
 I will try to add an obsidian version of it and also a pdf of all sections and subsections in future

 ## How to Use